ruyd/Concentrate/README.md

 # Concentrate

-Reading a lot or studying a bit?

-A surprisingly helpful app for concentration and a new safe way to fight interruptions, distractions:
+A surprisingly helpful app for concentration and a new safe way to fight interruptions, distractions

 ### Features